-Ms. Echols is in charge of the Dance Minor program at Salem.
-The Dance Minor is special to her because it brings the liberal arts focus of breadth and depth of knowledge.
-She teaches courses such as ballet, jazz, modern, dance history, choreography, and the dance program offers special topics such as Dance for Everyone and West African dance.
+Ms. Echols is in charge of the Dance Studies programs at Salem.
+She teaches courses such as ballet, jazz, modern, dance history, and choreography, and the dance program offers special topics such as Dance for Everyone and West African dance.
 Besides teaching, she serves as the faculty adviser for the Salem College Dance Company.

 Ms. Echols also directs the Center for Teaching Excellence at Salem.
 In that role, she organizes workshops, discussions, and guest speakers to assist faculty with building innovative teaching.
 Other community involvements include the NC Dance Alliance and the NC Association for Athletics Health Physical Education Recreation and Dance.
 In terms of research, Ms. Echols is interested in how dance defines gender roles, focusing on how dance creates and maintains social constructs.

-In her spare time Ms. Echols teaches yoga and a creative movement dance class for 3- to 5-year olds in Greensboro, where she lives.
+In her spare time Ms. Echols teaches yoga and a creative movement dance class for three-to-five-year olds in Greensboro, where she lives.
 She also enjoys having dance parties with her children, Samuel, Arden, and Simone, as well as going to the park and pool and spending time with loved ones.

-"I see dance being used as a means of communication - to express what is too deep, too fine for words."~Ruth St. Denis
+“I see dance being used as a means of communication - to express what is too deep, too fine for words.”